PedroVinicius/ewallet/README.md

 }
 ```

 Transfer money between two accounts.
 In order to send money, you need to be the owner of the sender account.
+A balance higher than the amount to be sent is required to complete this action.
 ```http
 POST /accounts/:id/transfer/:destination_id HTTP/1.1
 Content-Type: application/json